jason-lee-x/Hangfire.RecurringJobAdmin/README.md

    JobAgent.StartBackgroundJob("Enter the Job Id");

+   JobAgent.RemoveBackgroundJob("Enter the Job Id");

    //Get all stopped jobs:
    var StoppedJobs = JobAgent.GetAllJobStopped();

 ```
-* We have a new vue component to generate cron expression, made by [@JossyDevers](https://github.com/JossyDevers).
+* ~~We have a new vue component to generate cron expression, made by [@JossyDevers](https://github.com/JossyDevers).~~
+It is on the TO DO list for the moment since this library doesn't use Vue

 ![jobAgent](Content/generatecron.png)